nodepy/nodepy/docs/source/nodepy-pm/package-manifest.md

 ### `dist`

 *Optional*.
-An object that specifies options for generating an archived distribution of the package with `ppym dist`.
+An object that specifies options for generating an archived distribution of the package with `nodepy-pm dist`.

 ```json
   "dist": {